Hurricane Irma: Category 4 storm reaches the Florida Keys | Atlanta: News, Weather and Traffic

 About 1 million customers were without power in Florida, and nearly 7 million people were under evacuation orders by Saturday night as the storm moved from Cuba into the Florida Straits.

+On Sunday, Irma was barreling through the Florida bringing threats of storm-surge flooding.
+Much of the state is under a hurricane warning.

-In Georgia, officials in Albany — where Irma is expected to arrive in the area Monday — urged residents to decide whether they will evacuate or stay in the area by 5 p.m. today.
+In Albany — where Irma is expected to arrive Monday — officials urged residents to decide whether they will evacuate or stay in the area by 5 p.m. today.
 Any residents who remain, are encouraged to stay in shelters.

-Jenna Wirtz, a deputy in the county emergency management agency, said 5 p.m. is “a very strong recommendation,” though not an official curphew.
+Jenna Wirtz, a deputy in the county emergency management agency, said 5 p.m. is “a very strong recommendation,” though not an official curfew.

 RELATED: In Savannah, a final push to leave ahead of Hurricane IrmaWhere is Hurricane Irma now?
 Track Irmas path as it hits Florida